sundriedtomato12/project3-combat/README.md

 ## Description

 Combat Chicks is a chicken-themed turn-based combat game.
+Players start off at level 1 as an egg, then they level up with every battle won.
+The level 2 character is a half-hatched chick, level 3 character is a chick, and level 4 character is a rooster.
+If players win a battle at level 4, they will be reborn as an egg.

 ## Base features